IRONICBo/mem-mcp-server/README.md

   </a>
 </p>

-# Never forget a commit.
-Never touch your Git.
+# Never forget a commit, and vibe debugging

 <div align="center">